FulongWangBuaa/Repairbads/README.md

 Repairbads is an automatic and adaptive method to repair bad channels and segments for OPM-MEG.

-Implementation code and example data for the Repairbads method are provided here.
+Implementation code for the Repairbads method is provided here.

 If you use any part of the code, please cite the following publications: